 Che ecklist Item Primary Aligned Measure (required) Addition al Measure (optional) Addition al Measure (optional) Res ource Allocation 1 MSY and member allocations to focus areas and objectives are consistent with the application narrative/logic model.
-2 MSY and member allocations to performance measures are consistent with the application narrative/logic model.
-Per formance Measure Requirements 3 The application includes at least 1 aligned performance measure (output + outcome) corresponding to the primary intervention. • 4 All performance measures reflect significant program activities whose outputs and outcomes are consistent with the applicant's core theory of change.
-5 Any output-only measures included in the application consist solely of National Performance Measure outputs.
+2 MSY and member allocations to performance measures are consistent with the application narrative/logic model. formance Measure Requirements 3 The application includes at least 1 aligned performance measure (output + outcome) corresponding to the primary intervention.
+1 1 4 All performance measures reflect significant program activities whose outputs and outcomes are consistent with the applicant's core theory of change.
+5 Any output-only measures included in the application , consist solely of National Performance Measure outputs.
 6 The application does not include applicant-determined measures that duplicate existing National Performance Measures.
 (Note: Applicant-determined measures are recognizable by the labels OUTPT or OUTCM, followed by numbers.
-Any applications containing these labels are NOT National Performance Measures, even if the applicant has labeled them like a national measure.) erventions 1 7 Interventions are consistent with the program design and 0 contribute directly to the outputs and outcomes.
-8 The application does not include user-defined intervention labels that duplicate existing system-defined intervention 0 categories. tput Quality 9 Outputs clearly specify what is counted.
-10 Outputs count only program beneficiaries, not National • ••• Service Participants. tcome Quality and Alignment 11 12 Outcomes are logically aligned with the outputs.
+Any applications containing these labels are NOT National Performance Measures, even if the applicant has labeled them like a national measure.)
+Inte erventions 7 Interventions are consistent with the program design and Τ Ī ' contribute directly to the outputs and outcomes.
+8 The application does not include user-defined intervention labels that duplicate existing system-defined intervention categories.
+Out tput Quality 9 Outputs clearly specify what is counted. Τ 10 Outputs count only program beneficiaries, not National Service Participants.
+Out come Quality and Alignment 11 Outcomes are logically aligned with the outputs.
 12 Outcomes reflect a meaningful change in knowledge, attitude, behavior or condition for program beneficiaries.
 (Note: completion of a program would be considered an output, not an outcome.)
-13 Outcomes can be measured during a single grant year. + l 14 gets Output and outcome targets are reasonable for the 1 1 14 proposed program design.
+13 Outcomes can be measured during a single grant year.
+Tar gets 14 Output and outcome targets are reasonable for the proposed program design.